ArielDawidowicz/SinyPoker-Mobile-game-/README.md

 # SinyPoker-Mobile-game

-In this project i built a card game named Siny Poker, in Hebrew Siny is Chinese (but I found out that Chinese poker is already used ?!).
+In this project I built a card game called Siny Poker, in Hebrew Siny is Chinese (but I found out that Chinese poker is already being used?!).
-I learned and use to play this game while i was traveling in central America, and then in my country with my friends.
+I learned and used to play this game while traveling in Central America, and then in my own country with my friends.
-As a personal project i built this game including writing the code, algorithms logic and the design.
+As a personal project I built this game including writing the code, logic of the algorithms and the design.

-the rules are simple:
+The rules are simple:
-the game is 1 VS 1, in this version is only offline vs the "PC".
+The game is 1 VS 1, in this version it is offline only vs "PC".
-At the beginning each player gets 5 cards in one row. each card represents a poker hand. in each turn the player draws a card from the deck and puts the card in the hand to make a strong poker hand (High card, pair, two pairs, 3 of a kind, straight, flush, full house, 4 of a kind, straight flush and royal flush). the catch is that the new card cannot be assigned in any hand:
+At the beginning each player gets 5 cards in one row.
+Each card represents a poker hand.
+Each turn the player draws a card from the deck and places the card in their hand to create a strong poker hand (high card, pair, two pairs, 3 of a kind, straight, flush, full house, 4 of a kind, straight and royal flush).
+The catch is that the new card cannot be assigned in every hand:
-- first row is divided in the beginning.
+- First line divided at the beginning.
-- than the cards can be put down in the second row than the third and so on.
+- The next cards can be placed in the second row then the third row and so on.

-The fifth card is layed upside down such that you cant see your rival last card ( and vice versa) At the end, each player gets one card that can be swapped with any fifth card in any hand (the last row) the swap is not mandatory.
+The fifth card is placed upside down so that you cannot see your opponent's last card (and vice versa) At the end, each player receives one card that can be exchanged with every fifth card in each hand (the last row).
+The exchange is not mandatory.

-Best of 5 hands wins the game.
+The best of 5 hands wins the game.

 # Screenshots